Tokenized Money Market Funds for Treasury: A Fund Share, Not a Stablecoin (2026)

 - Confirm treatment with investment, legal, and accounting advisers.

-Wag3s Ledger classifies a tokenized money market fund interest distinctly from a stablecoin and from cash, tracks its yield and redemption mechanics, and keeps the instrument-specific audit trail — so a BUIDL/BENJI-class holding is accounted for as the fund interest it is, not mislabelled as a stablecoin.
+Wag3s Ledger classifies a tokenized money market fund interest distinctly from a stablecoin and from cash, tracks its yield and redemption mechanics, and keeps the instrument-specific audit trail, so a BUIDL/BENJI-class holding is accounted for as the fund interest it is rather than mislabelled as a stablecoin.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading